 Healthy doses of caffeine increases metabolism and promotes weight loss.

-Whey is a good source of protein that you can easily add to your shakes and yogurt.
+Whey is a good source of protein that you can add to your shakes and yogurt.

 Bottom Line: When you’re on a ketogenic diet, you can see better results by taking some supplements.
 A few of the most beneficial are whey, caffeine, creatine, and MCT oil.

 Questions about the Ketogenic Diet Weight-Loss Plan

-You probably have a lot of questions regarding the ketogenic diet.
+You have a lot of questions regarding the ketogenic diet.
 Here are some of the ones we get most often.

 Does the keto diet cause muscle loss?

 While any diet might lead to muscle loss, that’s an unlikely occurrence with this diet.
 Remember that under the ketogenic diet, you eat high amounts of protein and healthy fats to help minimize any potential muscle loss.

 If you’re lifting weights and trying to build muscle, the ketogenic diet may not be the best choice for you.
 Instead, consider a moderate-carb diet.

 Are carbs off-limits forever?

 You don’t have to stay away from carbs for the rest of your life.
 It’s only for the first two to three months that you need to keep a close watch on your intake.
-After that, you can have them every once in awhile in moderate portions.
+You can have them in moderation.

 Why do I feel tired on the Keto Diet?

-If you experience constant fatigue, it may be that you’re not correctly using fats and ketones.
-You will likely need to lower your intake of carbs and take MCT oil or ketone supplements.
+If you experience constant fatigue, it may be that you’re not using fats and ketones.
+You will need to lower your intake of carbs and take MCT oil or ketone supplements.

 Does eating keto foods cause bad breath?

 Ketosis causes bad breath.
 This happen when beginning a ketogenic diet.
-You can rid of it by chewing gum or drinking naturally-flavored water.
+You can rid of it by chewing gum or drinking-flavored water.

 Why does my urine have a “fruity” smell?